jonjoncardoso/r-multired/README.md

 #r-multired

-This is an R implementation of KatolaZ's [multired-0.1](https://github.com/KatolaZ/multired) algorithm for structural reduction of multi-layer networks based on the Von Neumann Entropy and on the Quantum Jensen-Shannon divergence of graphs, as explained in:
+This is a R implementation of KatolaZ's [multired-0.1](https://github.com/KatolaZ/multired) algorithm for structural reduction of multi-layer networks based on the Von Neumann Entropy and on the Quantum Jensen-Shannon divergence of graphs, as explained in:

   M. De Domenico.
 V. Nicosia, A. Arenas, V. Latora "Structural reducibility of multilayer networks",